Make an Appointment: [email protected] | 208-908-0500

 Is anxiety taking over your life?
 Does it feel like you can’t control it no matter how hard you try?
 Have you already tried therapy but found it ineffective?

 When it comes to treating anxiety disorders, research shows that therapy is usually the most effective option.
-That’s because anxiety therapy – as opposed to anxiety medication – treats more than just symptoms to the problem.
+That’s because therapy – as opposed to anxiety medication – can get to the source and treat more than just symptoms of a problem.

 Often, these are the symptoms of anxiety:

-Anxiety surrounding a particular life event or experience that has occurred in the past, a sign of post-traumatic stress disorder
+– Anxiety surrounding a particular life event or experience that has occurred in the past

-Therapy can help to uncover the underlying causes of your worries and fears, learn how to relax, look at situations in a new, less frightening way, and develop better coping mechanisms and problem-solving skills.
+Therapy can help to uncover the underlying causes of your worries and fears.
+It can also help you be calmer, look at situations in a new, less frightening way, and develop better coping mechanisms and problem-solving skills.

 If you experience anxiety, we invite you to contact us today for a consultation.